 A cheese plastered in experience and tradition, Gruyere upholds a standard of uninhibited quality, an approach that has helped characterize it through generations.

-How Gruyere is made
+How Gruyere (PGI) is made*

 Endeared for its intricate layers of flavor, the process of making Gruyere calls for expertise in technique combined with experience in instinct.